 The other area of uncertainty is, to my mind, the “strong” nuclear force.
 The quark model works well as a classification tool.
 It also explains deep inelastic lepton-hadron scattering.
 The notion of quark “colour” further provides a possible explanation, inter alia, of the tendency for quarks to bunch together in groups of three, or in quark-antiquark pairs.
 It is clear that the force has to be strong to overcome electrostatic effects.
 Beyond that, it is less of an exact science.
 Quantum chromodynamics, the gauge theory of quark colour is the candidate theory of the binding force, but we are limited by the fact that bound states cannot be done satisfactorily with quantum field theory.
 The analogy of calculating atomic energy levels with quantum electrodynamics would be to calculate hadron masses with quantum chromodynamics, but the only technique available for doing this - lattice gauge theory - despite decades of work by many talented people and truly phenomenal amounts of computer power being thrown at the problem, seems not to be there yet, and even if it was, many, including myself, would be asking whether we have gained much insight through cracking this particular nut with such a heavy hammer.

 The only academic to have studied my arguments in the last 20 years I am aware of was former Harvard assistant professor Lubos Motl.
 He decided on, I guess, about a minute's examination that what I was doing was Feynman-Dyson perturbation theory in disguise.
+It is actually far simpler.
 Quantum field theory is, admittedly, a difficult subject, but more people ought to know at least the bare essentials.
 I therefore give them here.
 Knowledge of QFT to first-year graduate level is assumed.

 Footnotes (click on the footnote number to return to the relevant point in the text):